CraigBanach/BackendMastery/personifi-app/src/content/blog/real-uk-wedding-budget-breakdown-10k.md

 | **Page Boys**             | £22.00       |                                                                                                                          |
 | **Shoes**                 | £17.99       |                                                                                                                          |
 | **TOTAL**                 | **~£10,017** |                                                                                                                          |

+You may notice that there is no item for the bride's dress here, we're very fortunate in that her mum was willing to purchase her wedding dress.

 ### The Conflict: Why We Hated the Spreadsheet